singh8103/my-project/README.md

-this is my first js ourney project
+this is my first js journey project